dereknguyen/Optical-Assay/README.md

 - 'TextFieldEffects'
 ```

-Then, install the pods via CocoaPods:
+Then, install the pods via CocoaPods.
+Type in the following command in Terminal:
 ```
 pod install
 ```